StevenBlack/k7waterfront/topic/2011-04-CityPriorityMatrix.md

 ##Waterfront Items on the City of Kingston Priority Status Matrix April 2011
-Posted for the [http://www.cityofkingston.ca/pdf/council/agenda/2011/COU_Agenda-0911.pdf](April 5 2011 Council Meeting), this [http://www.cityofkingston.ca/pdf/council/agenda/2011/COU_A0911-11120.pdf](78-item priority matrix)
+Posted for the [78-item priority matrix](http://www.cityofkingston.ca/pdf/council/agenda/2011/COU_Agenda-0911.pdf](April 5 2011 Council Meeting), this [http://www.cityofkingston.ca/pdf/council/agenda/2011/COU_A0911-11120.pdf)

 **Summary:** 7 of 78 items concern waterfront and, of those, just three (Richardson Beach, Cataraqui River Trail, and Lake Ontario Park) involve access and recreation.
-One of the seven items, the Tett Centre, is likely to be a significant [http://k7waterfront.org/KingstonWaterfrontNews092010.html#4208](accessibility downgrade) -- see also [http://k7waterfront.org/KingstonWaterfrontNews032009.html#3958](here) -- despite early noise otherwise.
+One of the seven items, the Tett Centre, is likely to be a significant [here](http://k7waterfront.org/KingstonWaterfrontNews092010.html#4208](accessibility downgrade) -- see also [http://k7waterfront.org/KingstonWaterfrontNews032009.html#3958) -- despite early noise otherwise.

 <table class="bordertable">
 	<tr>